EvelynGriffith/collatz-creation/writing/reflection.md

 ## Explain `number = number // 2`

 This line in the code is going to take a variable called `number` and it will take the number and it will do the integer division of number divided by 2.
 This is also called "floor division" and it will also take the float value that can sometimes be found and round up or down to the appropriate value.
+This is very useful when working with floating point values that need to be changed into integers.
+It can allow the floating point value to be changed into and integer without the use of the use of a `round()`.

 ## Explain the meaning and purpose of the following two lines of source code